offen/press-kit/README.md

 # Press Kit

-Assets for the public to use when referring to offen.software.
+Assets for the public to use when referring to **offen.software**.
 All material is licensed under CC BY-SA 4.0.